 Your material, labor, and overhead costs post to the cost of goods sold account.
 In May, you sold $1,200,000 in furniture, and your cost of goods sold (material and labor costs) totaled $900,000.
 So you made a $300,000 gross profit.

-But you also incurred expenses—advertising costs, sales commissions, and home office costs— to operate your business in May.
+But you also incurred expense line items—advertising costs, sales commissions, and home office costs—to operate your business in May.
 Let’s say those expenses totaled $170,000 for the month.
 You can subtract your $300,000 profit from your $170,000 expenses to find your $130,000 operating income for May.

 Operating income vs. non-operating income